How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 Here are some beginner-level tools you should use:

-- Selenium mimics a real browser, so it can render JavaScript and handle complex dynamic web interactions.
+- Selenium /.
+It mimics a real browser, so it can render JavaScript and handle complex dynamic web interactions.

 You might also consider browser automation libraries like Playwright or Splash.
 However, for a classic approach, you may want to stick to Selenium first.
 You may also be interested in Rust web scraping with Selenium.